-RESTAURANT WORKER RELIEF FUNDS
+HOSPITALITY WORKER RELIEF FUNDS

 - National Restaurant Association Fund will provide grants to restaurant industry employees who have been adversely impacted by COVID-19 financially, whether through a decrease in wages or loss of employment that results in a lack of resources to pay for essential expenses.

 - Restaurant Strong is a nonprofit family of restaurant owners, service providers, chefs & cooks, management, servers, hostesses, delivery partners, and beyond.
 Our focus is to make a positive impact to many of those impacted by COVID-19.